-Join Joseph Lowery for an in-depth discussion in this video Working cross-device, part of Up and Running with Cloud Service APIs.
+Join Joseph Lowery for an in-depth discussion in this video Working cross-device, part of Learning Cloud Service APIs.

 In the three device specific lessons in this chapter for iOS, Android, and Windows Phone, the coding approach has been to go native, with references to the low-level languages preferred by those systems.
 For many apps, this is the only way to go, which, if you're targeting more than one platform, is a lengthy development process to travel.
 In this lesson, we'll look at the number of alternative approaches that work cross device.
 However, before we do, let's examine cloud service APIs optimized for natively coded apps.